ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 haphazardly to the three Cipherists: Manoj, Anita, and Elliot.
 Even the wireless modems get a taste of this speed (although nowhere is it more than one hundred milliseconds, thanks to advances in Internet infrastructure: the backbone of the Matrix).
-It’s the best possible connection to the Matrix, but soon Elliot will be forced back on the wireless network.
+It's the best possible connection to the Matrix, but soon Elliot will be forced back on the wireless network.

 "Elliot!"
 The layered sounds of the utterance come to Elliot in delayed steps,